-15 Residual investment is the investment remaining (if any) after all substitution opportunities have been exhausted in accordance with exit capacity substitution.
+&lt;sup>14 Residual investment is the investment remaining (if any) after all substitution opportunities have been exhausted in accordance with Exit Capacity Substitution.
 National Grid may consider alternatives to investment.

 - If the network fails, e.g. network pressures or plant operating conditions cannot be maintained then the proposed substitutions are deemed to be appropriate. - If the network passes further 0.01GWh/d increments shall be added to the donor NTS Exit Point flow until the network fails and the cut-off point is identified.
-Substitutions shall be proposed consistent with the last network model that did not fail. - 65.
-A final adjustment shall be made to the quantities substituted to correct for rounding up the quantity at the recipient NTS Exit Point in paragraph 52.
-The quantity substituted shall be reduced to the actual level of the NTS obligated incremental exit flat capacity to be released.
+Substitutions shall be proposed consistent with the last network model that did not fail. - A final adjustment shall be made to the quantities substituted to correct for rounding up the quantity at the recipient NTS Exit Point in paragraph 51.
+The quantity substituted shall be reduced to the actual level of the Incremental Obligated Exit Capacity to be released.
 The quantity substituted from the last (and if necessary earlier) donor NTS Exit Point shall be reduced using the exchange rate determined through the substitution analysis.